django195/Domain-adaptive-visual-object-detection-with-CycleGAN-and-AdaIN/README.md

 # Finetuning

 ## Cyclegan
 The experiments on CycleGAN need a new dataset of images that are domain shifted.
-We have used this [code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) , which is the official imlplementation of cyclegan, to train a new model on PascalVOC 2007 and 2012 on order to do a pixel level domain adaptation in Clipart1k domain.
+We have used this [code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) , which is the official implementation of cyclegan, to train a new model on PascalVOC 2007 and 2012 in order to do a pixel level domain adaptation in Clipart1k domain.

 The instruction to create this dataset are in the cycleGAN repository linked above.
 After the creation of this new dataset that contains source images (voc2007 and voc2012) shifted in clipart domain, we need to import the dataset as we have explained before.
 After that the fine-tuning phase on SSD can start.
- In oredr to perform the finetuning we can use:
+ In order to perform the finetuning we can use:
 ```bash
 python train.py --config-file A --finetuning B
 ```